crystaldba/postgres-mcp/README.md

 Postgres Pro supports multiple *access modes* to give you control over the operations that the AI agent can perform on the database:
 - **Unrestricted Mode**: Allows full read/write access to modify data and schema.
 It is suitable for development environments.
-- **Restricted Mode**: Limits operations to read-only transactions with resource constraints.
+- **Restricted Mode**: Limits operations to read-only transactions and imposes constraints on resource utilization (presently only execution time).
 It is suitable for production environments.

 To use restricted mode, replace `--access-mode=unrestricted` with `--access-mode=restricted` in the configuration examples above.